 FELISHA LEGETTE-JACK | HEAD COACH

-Felisha Legette-Jack is entering her eighth season at the helm of the Bulls in 2019-20 after being named the 12th head coach in UB women’s basketball history on June 14, 2012.
-Legette-Jack has accumulated a 143-86 overall record at Buffalo, second most wins in program history by a head coach.
-She went over the 250 career win plateau during the 2017-18 season and currently owns a 284-249 career head coaching record across 17 seasons as head coach.
+Felisha Legette-Jack is in her ninth season at the helm of the Bulls after being named the 12th head coach in UB women’s basketball history on June 14, 2012.
+Legette-Jack has accumulated a 162-98 overall record at Buffalo and became the all-time winningest coach in program history with the Bulls win at Kent State on January 25, 2020.
+She went over the 300 career win plateau with a win at Ohio on February 29, 2020 and currently owns a 303-261 career head coaching record across 18 seasons as head coach.

-Legette-Jack has led UB to six straight winning seasons for the first time since the Bulls joined the MAC in 1998-99.
+Legette-Jack has led UB to seven straight winning seasons for the first time since the Bulls joined the MAC in 1998-99.
 She helped guide the Bulls to a program record 29 wins in 2017-18 to go along with a program best 16 MAC victories.
-The Bulls have produced four straight 20+ win campaigns for just the second time in school history and they are the only team in the MAC to win at least 19 games in each of the last five campaigns.
-Buffalo has also produced six straight 17+ win campaigns under Jack.
+The Bulls have produced four 20+ win campaigns in the last five seasons for just the second time in school history and they are the only team in the MAC to win at least 19 games in each of the last six campaigns.
+Buffalo has also produced seven straight 17+ win campaigns under Legette-Jack.

 In 2018-19 Legette-Jack led the Bulls to their second MAC title and third NCAA appearance in the last four seasons.
 UB upset #7 Rutgers in the first round of the NCAA Tournament as the Bulls became the first MAC women’s basketball team to win an NCAA Tournament game in back-to-back years since Toledo in 1991 and 1992.
 Under her guidance, senior Cierra Dillard became one of the best players in the MAC as she became just the fifth player in program history to earn first team All-MAC honors after averaging 25.2 points, 5.7 assists and 4.9 rebounds while setting seven single-season program records, two MAC single-season records and setting the program’s career scoring average record.
 Summer Hemphill joined Dillard on the All-MAC squads as she earned second team honors after a solid junior campaign.
 Dillard also made history after the season as she became the first player in school history to be selected in the WNBA Draft as she was taken 20th overall by the Minnesota Lynx.
 Legette-Jack also received a personal honor as she was named an assistant coach for the 2019 Pan American Games Women’s Basketball Team in March.
 The Bulls also continued their success off the court as UB placed four student-athletes on the Academic All-MAC Team.